 Cyber threat detection requires strong internal IT policies and advanced monitoring.
 While some companies utilize manual processes, research from IBM found that security automation can significantly reduce the cost of breaches.
 The average breach cost for automation-focused companies stands at $2.88 million.
-In contrast, those without these tools have an estimated $4.43 million price.
+In contrast, those without these tools have an estimated $4.43 million in price.
 In terms of specific threat detection tools, the NIST recommends prioritizing the following:

-- Anti-virus software: Installing anti-virus software capable of detecting malware, spyware, ransomware, and malicious email attachments are essential to warding off a wide range of cyber threats.
+- Anti-virus software: Installing anti-virus software capable of detecting malware, spyware, ransomware, and malicious email attachments is essential to warding off a wide range of cyber threats.
 These mechanisms can help safeguard sensitive data, networks, and systems from malicious code by alerting IT administrators about high-risk incidents.

 Other key threat detection strategies include:

 - Penetration testing: Testing allows companies to identify vulnerabilities in their systems, networks, and web applications.
 By filling the shoes of malicious actors, internal security experts can probe their IT environments for unpatched software, configuration issues, authentication errors, and more.